 Point No Point Lighthouse & Park

-We are excited to provide you with an update on the Point No Point Park project, which aims to repair the damages caused during the 2022/2023 Winter season.
-In our recent public meeting held on June 20, 2023, we presented the project permitting pathway and discussed key highlights.
-We want to share these updates with you, as they provide valuable information about the project and the steps we are taking to restore the park.
+We are excited to provide you with an update on the Point No Point Park beach and shoreline repair project, which aims to repair the damages caused during the 2022/2023 Winter season.
+We want to share these updates with you as they provide valuable information about the project and the steps we are taking to repair and fully open the park to visitors.

-We encourage you to reach out to Kitsap County Parks Staff if you have any questions or would like further information about the project and the ongoing work.
-We appreciate your interest and support in the restoration of Point No Point Park.
+We encourage you to contact Kitsap County Parks Staff if you have any questions or would like further information about the project and the ongoing work.
+We appreciate your interest and support in the repair work at Point No Point Park.

 9009 Point No Point Rd NE, Hansville WA 98340